-- Submit and online application within the application period - Allow Council's Rural Land Management Officers or representative to undertake a property inspection as part of the assessment process within a nominated timeframe set out by Council. - Landowners and /or someone else acting on their behalf must be present during the inspection.
-Prior to the inspection landowners must inform Council officers of any potential risks i.e. electric fences, herbicides which may have been sprayed etc. - Demonstrate a commitment to agreed outcomes - Commit to undertaking a minimum of 2 land management works / actions on the online application form, one of which must be noxious and environmental weed control. - Address high priority / significant land degradation issues during the period of the agreement.
-It is acknowledged these works can often span beyond the 2 year agreement, in which case, they may be commenced but not completed. - Address nominated works / actions as agreed with Council's Rural Land Management Officer or representative.
+- Allow Council Officers or representative to undertake a property inspection as part of the assessment process within a nominated timeframe set out by Council.
+Landowners and /or someone else acting on their behalf must be present during the inspection. - Prior to the inspection landowners must inform Council officers of any potential risks i.e. electric fences, herbicides which may have been sprayed etc. - Demonstrate a commitment to agreed outcomes. - Commit to undertaking a minimum of 2 land management works / actions listed, one of which must be noxious and environmental weed control. - Address high priority / significant land degradation issues during the period of the agreement.
+It is acknowledged these works can often span beyond the 2 year agreement, in which case, they may be commenced but not completed. - Address nominated works / actions as agreed with Council Officer or representative.